AtomicElectronCreates/BloodHorn-Dev/README.md

 ### Does BloodHorn support Secure Boot?
 Yes, BloodHorn includes comprehensive Secure Boot support with TPM 2.0 integration and cryptographic verification of all loaded modules.

+### Does BloodHorn support Coreboot firmware?
+Yes, BloodHorn features comprehensive Coreboot firmware integration with automatic detection and hybrid initialization.
+When running as a Coreboot payload, it leverages Coreboot's direct hardware control for enhanced performance while maintaining UEFI compatibility for broader system support.

 ## Contributors